ActiveState/homework/dep-tree/README.md

 ## Sharing Your Code with Us

-We do not want your answer available on the public Internet. **Do not put this code into a public repo in order to share it with us.**
+We do not want your solution available on the public Internet. **Do not put this code into a public repo in order to share it with us.**

-You can share it with us in one of two ways:

-* Make a private repo and share it with us.
-You should have already been told who to invite if we asked you do this homework.
-  * Note that while GitHub charges for private repos, BitBucket and GitLab both offer private repos as part of their free plans.
-* Send an email containing a zip or tarball attachment.
+Please send an email containing a zip or tarball attachment.
 You can send this to your recruiting contact at ActiveState.